Rise of the Electric Scooters

 Many residents in big city areas have been catching on with this growing rechargeable e scooter.
 The booming dock-less electric scooter craze has become a new way of environmentally friendly public transportation and recreation.
 Both popular electric scooter companies, Bird and Lime, have recorded over 20 million rides combined between the two.

 However, these fun two wheeled electronic vehicles have become a major hazard to traffic and pedestrians.
-With the growth of this popular trend, more accidents, injuries and deaths have been arising.
+With the growth of this popular trend, more accidents, injuries and deaths – including collisions with cars – have been arising.

 E Scooter Accidents & Fatalities